In the movie The Grey, John Attway (the protagonist played by Liam Neeson) is a grizzled wolf hunter.

 He keeps fighting for a simple reason: because that's what a warrior does.

-And this final fight, in the wolves den (the symbolic end) against the Alpha wolf (the physical manifestation of his inner demons), John doesn't submit.
+And this final fight, in the wolf's den (the symbolic end or finality of things) against the Alpha wolf (the physical manifestation of fear), John doesn't submit.

 He stands and fights.